2023 Good Morning America Book Club List: The Best Books Ranked

 October 2021 Good Morning America Book Club Pick

-Their friendship is put to the test when Jen’s husband kills and innocent black boy while in pursuit of a thief and Riley is the lead reporter covering the case.
+Their friendship is put to the test when Jen’s husband kills an innocent black boy while in pursuit of a thief and Riley is the lead reporter covering the case.

-This doozy of a book was enthralling and though-provoking.
-I was captivated from the first chapter.
+This doozy of a book was enthralling and thought-provoking.
+I knew it was a perfect book for book clubs from the very first chapter.

 Long Bright River by Liz Moore